Tim Thornton (bishop): Episcopal ministry

 On 21 October 2001, Thornton was consecrated a bishop by George Carey, the then Archbishop of Canterbury, at Southwark Cathedral.
 From 2001 to 2008, he served as the Bishop of Sherborne, an area bishop of the Diocese of Salisbury.
 He was installed as Bishop of Truro at Truro Cathedral on 7 March 2009.

 In 2013, Thornton became eligible to join the Lords Spiritual in the House of Lords upon the retirement of Nigel McCulloch, the then Bishop of Manchester, as the next longest serving diocesan bishop.
 He officially became a Lord spiritual on 31 January 2013; however, he did not take his seat until he was introduced to the House in April 2013.

 On 4 April 2017, it was announced that he was to resign his see to become Bishop at Lambeth, the Archbishop of Canterbury's episcopal chief of staff at Lambeth Palace, in September 2017.
 Thornton retired as Bishop at Lambeth effective 30 September 2021, having already resigned as Bishop to the Forces and for the Falklands — his successors in these two posts were each commissioned on 20 September 2021.

+Since 2017, he has been an honorary assistant bishop in the dioceses of London, Portsmouth, and Southwark.
+He also holds permission to officiate in the Diocese of Salisbury.

+From 1 January 2025, Thornton is to act as bishop for the Diocese of Coventry between the end of Ruth Worsley's time as Acting Bishop and Sophie Jelley's arrival as Bishop of Coventry.